vsnyc/quickstart-workshop/content/50_planning/10_identify_components.md

 weight = 10
 +++

-Now that we have an understanding of architectural best practices, we will break down the Quick Start architecture into smaller components.
+Now that you have an understanding of architectural best practices, we will break down the Quick Start architecture into smaller components.
+Think of each components as a Lego peices, which when combined together builds the overall architecture of the Quick Start.

 Identifying different components helps us focus on one component at a time when writing the CloudFormation template.

 Each CloudFormation template will focus on just one component.
 It helps us make our code modular, maintainable and easy to test.